LorennMarque/AI-powered-website-Builder/README.md

 That's why I'm creating my own library.
 I want customizable elements in HTML/CSS and Adobe XD or Figma to quickly create eye-catching websites without worrying about design, loading times, or SEO optimization.

+> Update!
+2024-03-07: Ended up Designing all *31 components* on paper instead of Adobe XD probably will programm and tweak all components before designing them on Adobe XD.
+So far the code is awefull.
+Probably will require some CSS refactoring a better class naming.

 ## Aim

 This project aims to create a set of high-performance web components, designed for fast loading times and optimized for SEO.